 Everybody has business goals.
-Whether it’s to boost sales, increase your customer base, better your margins, reduce operating costs, it’s all part of the bigger picture.
+Whether it’s to boost sales, increase your customer base, better your margins, or reduce operating costs, it’s all part of the bigger picture.

 However, there is one critical business goal you might be overlooking.
 It’s on the “ultimate” end of the scale, and even if you haven’t considered it before, it’s an approach that will help you reach all your objectives and deliver something even more valuable: a sellable business.

 Whether you want to sell or not is irrelevant.
 Maybe it hasn’t even crossed your mind, but here are a few good reasons why working towards this goal is important.

 Sellability Gives You the Freedom to Step Away